parse-community/docs/_includes/ios/queries.md

 ## Relational Queries

 There are several ways to issue queries for relational data.
-If you want to retrieve objects where a field matches a particular `%{ParseObject}`, you can use `whereKey:equalTo:` just like for other data types.
+If you want to retrieve objects where a field matches a particular `PFObject`, you can use `whereKey:equalTo:` just like for other data types.
 For example, if each `Comment` has a `Post` object in its `post` field, you can fetch comments for a particular `Post`:

 ```objc
 // Assume PFObject *myPost was previously created.